How to Add a Column to a Matrix in R: A Guide Incl. Adding Names

 More Practical Examples of Adding Columns to a Matrix in R

-In this section, we will dive into practical examples that demonstrate the significance of adding columns and names to matrices in real-world scenarios, especially in the context of cognitive psychology and hearing science.
+In this section, we will get into practical examples that demonstrate the significance of adding columns and names to matrices in real-world scenarios, especially in the context of cognitive psychology and hearing science.

 Example 1: Cognitive Psychology Research